Julian the Hospitaller: Golden Legend

 According to Jacobus de Voragine, on the night Julian was born, his father, a man of noble blood, saw pagan witches secretly lay a curse on the boy that would make him kill both his parents.
 His father wanted to get rid of the child, but his mother did not let him do so.
 As the boy grew into a handsome young man, his mother would often burst into tears because of the sin her son was destined to commit.
 When he finally found out the reason for her tears, he swore he "would never commit such a sin" and "with great belief in Christ went off full of courage" as far away from his parents as he could.

 Some versions say that it was his mother who told him at the age of 10, while others say it was a stag he met in the forest while hunting (a situation used in artistic depictions of the saint).
 After fifty days of walking he finally reached Galicia, where he married a "good woman", said to be a wealthy widow.

 Twenty years later, his parents decided to go look for their now thirty-year-old son.
-When they arrived, they visited the altar of Saint James.
+When they arrived, they visited the altar of St James, son of Zebedee.
 On leaving the church they met a woman sitting on a chair outside, whom they asked for shelter for the night as they were tired.
 She took them in and told them that her husband, Julian, was out hunting.
 (This is why he is also known as the patron of hunters.)
 Having found their son, the mother and father were overjoyed, as was Julian's wife.
-She treated them well and gave them her and Julian's bed.
+She treated them well and gave them Julian's bed.
 But the devil went off seeking Julian and told him that his wife was with another man.